-The company's shares are owned by Tata Consumer Products Limited, a company incorporated in India (30.1%) (2021: 30.1%); Tata Tea Extractions Inc, a company incorporated in the USA (10.6%) (2021: 10.6%), Tata Limited, a company incorporated in the UK (Nil %) (2021: 0.7%), Tata Enterprises (Overseas) AG, a company incorporated in Switzerland (10.2%) (2021: 10.2%) and Tata Consumer Products Capital Limited, a company incorporated in the UK (49.2%) (2021: 48.4%).
-Tata Consumer Products Limited, either directly or through its wholly owned subsidiaries, Tata Tea Extractions Inc and Tata Consumer Products Capital Limited, owns 89.9% (2021: 89.1%) of the Company.
+The company's shares are owned by Tata Consumer Products Limited, a company incorporated in India (40.2%) (2022: 30.1%); Tata Tea Extractions Inc, a company incorporated in the USA (10.6%) (2022: 10.6%), Tata Enterprises (Overseas) AG, a company incorporated in Switzerland (Nil) (2022: 10.2%) and Tata Consumer Products Capital Limited, a company incorporated in the UK (49.2%) (2022: 49.2%).
+Tata Consumer Products Limited, either directly or through its wholly owned subsidiaries, Tata Tea Extractions Inc and Tata Consumer Products Capital Limited, owns 100% (2022: 89.9%) of the Company.
 The Company's ultimate holding company and controlling party is Tata Consumer Products Limited, a company incorporated in India.
 The consolidated financial statements of the ultimate holding company which is the largest and smallest parent company preparing consolidated financial statements are available from the company's website tataconsumer.com or from its registered office at 1 Bishop Lefroy Road, Kolkata, 700 020.